scrasmussen/tools/gnu/README.md

 # Coarrays and GCC Installation

-You can try loading installation already on `Crescent`, but I've found if I want to use my own `GCC`, I'll need to install my own `MPI` before lastly installing `OpenCoarrays`.
+You can try loading modules already on `Crescent`, but I've found if I want to use my own `GCC`, I'll need to install my own `MPI` before lastly installing `OpenCoarrays`.